vendidero/woocommerce-germanized/readme.txt

 The shortcode is useful to output the legal page attachments in custom email templates built via a GUI (e.g. email customizer plugins).

 `[gzd_complaints]`
-Inserts a text that informs the customer about the EU Online Dispute Platform - this Shortcode should be inserted within your imprint.
-Find more information [here](http://shop.trustedshops.com/de/rechtstipps/jetzt-handeln-link-auf-eu-online-schlichtungs-plattform-ab-9.1.2016).
+Inserts the dispute resolution notice you configured within your settings - this Shortcode should be inserted within your imprint/terms.

 `[gzd_return_request_form]`
 Insert the guest return request form which allows guests to submit [return requests](https://vendidero.de/doc/woocommerce-germanized/retouren-konfigurieren-und-verwalten).